social-navigation-group/sbpd-dataset-pipeline/labelling-tool/README.md

 ---

 #### **Join**
 This button connects the two selected trajectories (which is determined by the values inside the "Trajectory 1" and "Trajectory 2").
 After pressing the button, the UI will update prompting an input field insert the ID of the desired trajectory to modify.
-This can also be accomplished by clicking directy at the trajectory, which will directly input the trajectory ID into the input field, which next the user must click on the **Select** button, and repeting the process for the second trajectory. **However, the trajectories can only be clicked when active at the frame, meaning, case the second trajectory is not visible, the user needs to use the slider or click **Play** or **Fast-Forward** to push the video (frames) forward**.
-To apply the change the user needs to click the "Apply" button.
-If the user made the mistake of clicking in the **Join** button, the user can cancel it enabling the other modifiers.
+This can also be accomplished by clicking directy at the trajectory, which will directly input the trajectory ID into the input field, which next the user must click on the **"Select"** button, and repeting the process for the second trajectory. **However, the trajectories can only be clicked when active at the frame, meaning, case the second trajectory is not visible, the user needs to use the slider or click **"Play"** or **"Fast-Forward"** to push the video (frames) forward**.
+To apply the change the user needs to click the **"Apply"** button.
+If the user made the mistake of clicking in the **"Join"** button, the user can cancel it enabling the other modifiers.
 After joining has been applied, the resulting trajectory begins where "Trajectory 1" started and ends where "Trajectory 2" ends.

 ##### Summarized Steps
 1. Trajectory Selection: